Is a Weekly Off Day Counted as Absent if an Employee Misses Days Before and After?

 saswatabanerjee

-If however, he is in leave both Saturday and Monday, he is not eligible for payment for the Sunday that comes in the middle.
+If, however, he is on leave both Saturday and Monday, he is not eligible for payment for the Sunday that falls in between.

 suresh-kaushik